JENNIFER RICCIO, CHAIR

 DOUG WHITTLESEY, TREASURER

 A Chartered Financial Analyst, Doug manages fiscal operations for the Clinical Trials Office at Dartmouth-Hitchcock, overseeing the financial planning and analysis, accounting, reporting, and accounts receivable & payable functions.
 Outside of (and independent from) Dartmouth-Hitchcock, Doug provides wealth management, financial planning, and investment advisory services.
-He has more than ten years experience in finance and wealth management, including six years experience advising private clients.
+He has more than twelve years of experience in finance and wealth management, including eight years of experience advising and investing on behalf of private clients.
 Doug holds an MBA from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and was a double major in world politics and economics at Hamilton College.
 He holds the Lean Six Sigma Greenbelt designation through the Dartmouth-Hitchcock Value Institute.

 SUSAN DUNBAR BLUM, SECRETARY